Siamang: Role of calling

 The siamang starts its day by calling in the early morning; it calls less after midday, with the peak of the calls around 9:00 to 10:00 am.
 Most of the siamang's calls are directed to its neighbours rather than to those inside its home range.
 This means the siamang's calling is in response to disturbances and to defend its territory.
 Calls in the late morning typically happen when it meets or sees another siamang group.
 The edge of the siamang's home range, which may overlap another, is often the place where calling is made.
 Counter (co-response) calling occasionally happens near the border or in the overlap area.
 Calls are numerous when fruit is more abundant rather than when it is less available.
 Branch shaking, swinging, and moving around the tree crowns accompany the calling.
 This movement might be to show the other groups where they are.

 The siamang prefers calling in the living, tall, and big trees, possibly where another group is easy to see.
 Besides that, such trees can support siamang movement.
 Calling trees are usually near feeding trees, but sometimes they call in the feeding trees.

 Mated pairs produce loud, well-patterned calling bouts, which are referred to as duetting.
 These calls advertise the presence and status of a mated pair.
 Newly formed pairs spend more time singing than an established pair.
 Advertising the presence of a strong bond is advantageous in territorial defense.
 Siamang duetting differs from other species because it has a particularly complex vocal structure.
 Four distinct classes of vocalizations have been documented: booms, barks, ululating screams, and bitonal screams.
 Females typically produce long barks and males generally produce bitonal screams, but both sexes have been known to produce all four classes of vocalizations.
+Unlike other gibbons in which vocalization is added by laterally expanded laryngeal sacs, those in siamangs fuse with each other and extend into the ventral area of the neck.